katcipis/sophia/notes/books/the-making-of-prince-of-persia.md

 Kinda funny how so much people involved on making games thought that the industry was starting to die, and its golden days have passed.
-Nothing could be further than the truth, the gaming industry just got bigger.
+Nothing could be further from the truth, the gaming industry just got bigger.
 It changed a lot, but it is very far away from dying.

 ## Uncertainty